rch16/SmartCrutch/README.md

 ### Config files

-To change the exercises that the tracker can track you will want to edit the CSV files which contain the coordinates that translate to the vectors of a correct execution.
+To change the exercises that the tracker can track, you will want to edit the CSV files.
+These contain the coordinates that translate to the vectors of a correct execution.

 ### Run API

-To run the API you will need to make sure that all the ROS nodes are running.
-Once this is done we can run the API which will than be accesible to the app.
+To run the API, you will to ensure that all the ROS nodes are running.
+Once this is done the API can be run, which will than be accesible to the app.
 Run the API by using:

     python api.py